BREXIT - No-Deal Brexit Measures for UK Nationals in the EU [Updated 11/04/2019]

-According to this order, if the Withdrawal Agreement is not ratified, British citizens resident in France before Brexit will be able to remain in France for between three and twelve months (to be decided by a future decree) without having to obtain residence authorisation.
-If they wish to stay in France beyond this grace period, they will have to apply for the relevant residence permit within 12 months of Brexit, but the exact procedure and deadlines will be established in a future decree.
+According to this order, UK nationals resident in France before Brexit will be able to remain in France for one year from a no-deal Brexit day without having to obtain residence authorisation.
+If they wish to stay in France beyond this grace period, they will have to apply for the relevant residence permit within six months of Brexit day.

 National residence and/or work permits will be required for UK nationals and their family members who wish to continue to reside and/or work in Germany after a no-deal Brexit, as they would be considered third-country nationals.